Skip to main content

 Cost-Effective Scalability

 The entry ticket to real-world enterprise-wide impact is the capability of handling extensive data volumes in the terabytes and user bases in the tens of thousands, while still ensuring accurate, privacy-enabled, secure, and cost-effective low-latency performance.
-Fortunately, a small number of leading enterprise GenAI platform providers have demonstrated their ability to deliver on the promise of scaling deployments.
+Fortunately, a small number of leading enterprise GenAI platform providers have demonstrated their ability to deliver on the promise of scaling deployments

-Where RAG is Delivering Value in 2025
+Where RAG is Delivering Value in 2025: Real-World Enterprise Success

 At Squirro, we don’t just talk AI – we deliver it at enterprise scale.
 From 10,000-user deployments and 15 million+ document rollouts to complex privacy and governance requirements in highly regulated environments, we’ve delivered GenAI deployments that have stood the test of time.
 Building a small-scale RAG may be straightforward.
 The true test is scaling it securely, cost-effectively, and in full compliance with enterprise-grade data governance — and that’s exactly where Squirro excels.

-Enterprise AI Use Cases in Manufacturing
+Enterprise AI Use Cases Enabled by RAG

 From customer support to internal research, market intelligence, and employee knowledge portals, our RAG-based enterprise GenAI platform is turning structured and unstructured data into operational insight.
 Sales teams gain faster access to competitive intelligence; service reps get real-time responses; executives get contextual summaries that drive better decisions.

-Semantic Enterprise Search for Manufacturing
+Semantic Enterprise Search for Manufacturing: Henkel's Success Story

 Henkel, a global innovation leader, partnered with Squirro to transform internal knowledge sharing.
 By streamlining over 300,000 search results from 45+ data sources, Henkel fostered collaboration, reduced redundancy, and fueled innovation among its technical teams.
 This strategic partnership enhanced Henkel’s market leadership and set a new standard for sustainable growth.